Xx-EvilPanda-xX/game_of_life/README.md

 arg 7 (optional): name of saved board to load

 When in inital board selection:
-- 1 to switch to toggle mode
+- q to switch to toggle mode
-- 2 to switch to set alive mode
+- w to switch to set alive mode
-- 3 to switch to set dead mode
+- e to switch to set dead mode
 - s to save current initial state to file
 - space to toggle selected cell when in toggle mode
 - arrow keys to move around the field
 - esc to quit
 - enter to start the simulation
+- 0-9 to place prefab (then arrow keys for orientation)

 During simulation:
 - r to stop simulation and reset to previous initial state